Keily Blair: Early life and education

 Keily Blair (born 1982 or 1983) is a native of Dublin, Ireland, where she attended a private Catholic school for girls.
-On a visit to the United States she stayed with an aunt who had studied at Oxford Brookes University.
-Soon after Blair was also offered a place at Oxford Brookes through clearing to study Law and Politics.
-In 2000, she moved to Oxford, England to study for a B.A. in law and politics.
-As of 2018, she has been living in London and is the mother of two children.
+Blair studied law and politics at Oxford Brookes University.

 Career

 Blair is trained as a lawyer and spent early career years in English law firms.
 The Legal Cheek Careers Team notes that "[b]y the time Blair started the LPC [Legal Practice Course] at BPP [Law School] in 2004, she’d secured a training contract at... [the] firm Allen & Overy", a "Magic Circle" firm, joining them (by her description) in September 2005.
-After that, she held a position at Morrison & Foerster.

-As of May 2019, Keily was the Director, Co-Lead of Contentious Data Protection Strategy, Legal and Compliance Services at Pricewaterhouse Coopers (PwC) in the United Kingdom.
-Blair left Orrick, Herrington & Sutcliffe, the London office of a San Francisco law firm, in January 2022, where she was head of cyber, privacy and data innovation, with OnlyFans among her clients.
+Blair joined the Morrison & Foerster London office in March 2010 as a senior associate in the litigation group.
+There, she primarily acted for organisations and C-suite level individuals in connection with contentious and non-contentious regulatory compliance and corruption investigations.

+In 2015, Blair founded FractioVitri, a network that helps women under-35 progress in the City.

+Blair joined Pricewaterhouse Coopers (PwC) in January 2017 as a Director in the commercial litigation and regulatory disputes team.
+At PwC she also served as co-lead of their contentious data protection strategy and legal and compliance services.

+In February 2020, Orrick, Herrington & Sutcliffe announced that Blair would be joining as a Partner to lead their cyber, privacy, and data innovation practice in London.
+OnlyFans was one of her clients.
 She departed after being recruited by OnlyFans, where she began as chief strategy and operations officer; Todd Spangler, writing for Variety, describes her initial responsibilities there as leading their "trust and safety operations and [being] responsible for developing, executing and communicating OnlyFans’ strategic initiatives and future goals to users, commercial partners and other key stakeholders."
-During this time, she was an advocate for the Online Safety Bill in the UK.
-Blair was named chief executive officer of OnlyFans in July 2023, succeeding Amrapali Gan.
+During this time, she advocated for the Online Safety Bill in the UK.

+In July 2023, Blair was named chief executive officer of OnlyFans, succeeding Amrapali Gan.
+In a Financial Times interview, Blair characterised OnlyFans as "an incredible UK tech success story".
+She told the Financial Times that both her and the company's CFO have had issues opening bank accounts due to the "risk profile" associated with OnlyFans being their employer.